 It is so easy to fall into the trap of thinking that everyone thinks, feels, evaluates and experiences the world in the same way.
 Even when reminded of this truth, it is human nature to forget it when it counts.
 We overlook differences in the heat of an argument, or if someone has said something which has bruised our ego.
 It doesn’t even have to be that extreme.
 Perhaps we are trying to influence someone in the way that we would look to be influenced, forgetting that we might not necessarily have any success with that approach at all.

 Being self-aware helps us to think about differences and to think about how we can adapt our style when working with others.
 However, its power doesn’t stop there.
-The next thing which self-awareness does is it helps us to understand our way of being and that power of reflection can help us thrive.
+The next thing that self-awareness does is it helps us to understand our way of being and that power of reflection can help us thrive.
 As we increase our self-awareness, we start to ask ourselves questions, like:

 How does who we are impact our roles?